kaadmy/proto16/SPECS.md

 Operands wrapped in brackets (`[]`) are pointers and are in the format `[ptr]` or `[ptr:offset]`, where `offset` is an offset in bytes from `ptr`.

-If an operand starts with `>` followed immediately by a type, the operand will be treated as that type, if applicable.
+If an operand starts with greater than sign  (`>`) followed immediately by a type, the operand will be treated as that type, if applicable.

 Labels are defined by a valid symbol name with a colon (`:`) appended to it.